Gold ETF Summary

-Gold backed Exchange Traded Funds (ETFs) are securities designed accurately to track the price.
+- Gold backed Exchange Traded Funds (ETFs) are securities designed to track the gold price

-BullionVault simply allows private individuals to buy gold bullion and own it directly as personal property - storing it in one or more of their choice of high security accredited vaults situated around the world.
+BullionVault simply allows private individuals to buy gold bullion and own it directly as personal property - storing it in one or more of their choice of high security accredited vaults situated around the world and able to be traded 24/7 online or through iOS or Android Apps.

 Both have been very successful at increasing gold bullion investment.